lorensarias/DataCleaning/Cafe_Sales/Readme.md

    - Cake - 3
 Given this situation, all products with prices 3 and 4 will be classified as N/A.

+- Remove rows with EMTPY Q
 ![alt text](image.png)

+6. Remove All unecesary data that has missing information:

+- Remove rows with N/A -  Replace all UNKNOWN , ERROR WITH N/A
+- Remove rows with EMTPY Quantity , ITEM NAME AND PRICE
+- Remote rows with N/A,ITEM NAME, NO QUANTY,NO TOTAL, ONLY PRICE PER ITEM